Goda’s Slave – Chapter 14: Body of the Giant

 That breath invaded every inch of Kanna’s body, but more than air was now being exchanged between them, because Kanna leaned hard to meet her, to ravenously consume the monster who had foolishly slipped into the trap of Kanna’s wide-open mouth.

 The burning heat of Goda’s flesh—the tongue and the teeth together—both aroused Kanna and filled her with fear once again.
-Wanting more of both, Kanna pulled Goda hard by the neck of the robes.
+Wanting more of both, Kanna pulled Goda hard by the neck of her robes.
 They crashed against each other.
 They stumbled back until the woman had pressed her against the trunk of a tree.
 Goda leaned in deeply, propping her hands up on the bark at either side to keep steady.

 But it was not enough.